-This fine example of a 15th Century Cruck-built house is the headquarters of the Handsworth Historical Society.
+This fine example of a 15th century cruck-built house was the headquarters of Handsworth Historical Society from 1978 until early 2025.

 HISTORY OF THE SOCIETY